 Our experts use digital image correlation in conjunction with mechanical testing to record how a material or system moves during testing.
-Unlike traditional strain gaging, DIC can view and measure movement across an entire sample or component.
-It yields a more robust data set and allowing us to make better predictions about material behavior in real-world situations.
+Unlike traditional strain gauging, DIC can view and measure movement across an entire sample or component.
+It yields a more robust data set, allowing us to make better predictions about material behavior in real-world situations.

 The Digital Image Correlation Principle

 Digital image correlation uses a high resolution, high-speed camera to record how a sample changes over the course of a static or dynamic test.
 Prior to testing, the sample is painted with reference points that allow us to track the amount and frequency of movement.
 With the recorded data, we can create a strain profile for the entire piece of material or equipment, with accurate predictions about the behavior and life expectancy of the system as a whole.

 While this method is available for a variety of applications, it is particularly useful for testing complex parts or unusually shaped samples.
 The inherent flexibility and versatility of DIC allows data to be taken from any point on a sample, no matter the size or shape.
 Testing can be performed on critical equipment and materials that would otherwise be extremely difficult to accurately test and characterize.

 “The inherent flexibility and versatility of DIC allows data to be taken from any point on a sample, no matter the size or shape.”